Alexander Ushkalo: Early life

 Alexander Nikolayevich Ushkalo was born in 1964 in Jalal-Abad, Kirghiz SSR, but moved to the Novosibirsk Oblast sometime during his youth.
 He studied at the Novosibirsk Higher Military Command School, where he was nicknamed "Gromozeka" due to his large stature and bulky build.
 After graduating as a political commissar, he was dispatched to the Ukrainian SSR to work on one of the Chernobyl Nuclear Power Plant's sarcophagi.
 Following the reactor's meltdown in 1986, seemingly scarred by the event, Ushkalo started drinking heavily and began showing signs of mental illness, which he exhibited by writings odd poems that often referenced the sarcophagus he worked on.
-Due to his worsening mental behavior, he was abandoned by his wife and child and was dishonorably discharged from the army due to disciplinary issues.
+Due to his worsening mental behaviour, he was abandoned by his wife and child and was dishonorably discharged from the army due to disciplinary issues.

 In the early 1990s, Ushkalo settled in Prokopyevsk, Kemerovo Oblast, where he lived in various apartments rented to him by elderly people.
-At around this time, he started burgling into various offices around the city in order to steal computer monitors, which he then threw into the Ob River.
+At around this time, he started burgling various offices around the city in order to steal computer monitors, which he then threw into the Ob River.
 His apparent reason for this action was because the monitors reminded him of the sarcophagus, and as he wanted to forget what had occurred in Chernobyl, Ushkalo resorted to "drowning" them.